 We need a major change in the way adaptations are provided in the home for people with MND.
 Too many are living in unsuitable and unsafe housing.
-We are asking local authorities to remove the red tape and fast track assessments for people with MND for these adaptations; as well as for the next government to consult on increasing the upper limit of a Disabled Facilities Grant.
+We are asking local authorities to remove the red tape and fast-track assessments for people with MND for these adaptations; as well as for the government to consult on increasing the upper limit of a Disabled Facilities Grant and revising the means test.